 Follow our Character Initiatives on Facebook

-The Character Education Certificate will be delivered in an online format
+The Character Education Certificate is delivered in an online and asynchronous format

 - The five session modules in the character education program are intended to be taken in sequence and in a timely manner

 - Participants engage with the material and one another by posting through Padlet and Voice thread.
 All are expected to respond with a first post for each assignment between Sunday - Thursday; then a second post responding to peers Thursday - Sunday.